What experts know about COVID-19 vaccine breakthrough infections

-Breakthrough infections — fully vaccinated people testing positive for COVID-19 — seem to be cropping up everywhere, from the Tokyo Olympic Games to the White House and Congress.
+Breakthrough infections — fully vaccinated people testing positive for COVID-19 — seem to be cropping up everywhere, including the Tokyo Olympic Games, the White House and Congress.

-And public health officials say such infections may be contributing to the spread of the coronavirus, although unvaccinated people account for most of the recent surge of COVID-19 cases.
+Public health officials say such infections may be contributing to the spread of the coronavirus, although unvaccinated people account for most of the surge of COVID-19 cases.
 They point to the virulence of the coronavirus’s delta variant, which first emerged in India.

-“What we have learned with the delta variant, which is so highly contagious with an awful lot of spread among the unvaccinated, there’s been spillover into people who are vaccinated and we’re seeing more so-called breakthrough infections,” said Dr. William Schaffner, an infectious disease professor at Vanderbilt University.
+“What we have learned with the delta variant, which is so highly contagious with an awful lot of spread among the unvaccinated, there’s been spillover into people who are vaccinated and we’re seeing more so-called breakthrough infections,” said Dr. William Schaffner, an infectious diseases professor at Vanderbilt University.

-“One of the things we’ve learned is that, although people shed less virus when they are vaccinated, some of those vaccinated people can be transmitters — and that has become more apparent with the delta strain,” he said.
+“One of the things we’ve learned is that, although people shed less virus when they are vaccinated, some of those vaccinated people can be transmitters.
+And that has become more apparent with the delta strain,” he said.

-Dr. Schaffner said that people infected with the delta variant have more viral load and exhale much more of the virus, although estimates of the strain’s transmissibility vary.
-At worst, the delta variant could produce 1,000 times more virus in the throat, he said, citing a Chinese study.
+Dr. Schaffner said people infected with the delta variant have more viral load and exhale much more of the virus, although estimates of the strain’s transmissibility vary.
+At worst, the delta variant could produce 1,000 times more viral load in the throat, he said, citing a Chinese study.

-In a COVID-19 update Wednesday, Maryland Gov. Larry Hogan cited recent data that the delta variant is 225% more transmissible than the original coronavirus strain, putting the unvaccinated particularly at risk.
+In a COVID-19 update Wednesday, Maryland Gov. Larry Hogan cited data showing that the delta variant is 225% more transmissible than the original coronavirus strain, putting the unvaccinated in particular at a higher risk.

-Although the majority of transmission is coming from the unvaccinated, there are “rare occasions” where vaccinated people infected with the delta variant might be spreading the virus to others, Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention, said this week.
+Although the majority of transmission is coming from the unvaccinated, vaccinated people infected with the delta variant might be spreading the virus to others “on rare occasions,” Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention, said this week.

 The CDC on Tuesday revised its mask guidance, recommending vaccinated Americans wear face coverings in schools and public indoor spaces in areas with high transmission of the coronavirus, partially due to data showing that fully inoculated people may be able to spread the virus.